xtmtd/Phylogenomics/scripts/README.md

  ● **mcmctree_AA.sh**:

-1. Type 'bash mcmctree_AA.sh', e.g., bash mcmctree_AA.sh.
+1. Type 'bash mcmctree_AA.sh'.
-2. Tools FASconCAT, PAML and parallel are used in this script and will be automatically checked prior to formal analyses.
+2. Tools PhyKIT, PAML, trimAl, parallel and csvtk are used in this script and will be automatically checked prior to formal analyses.
-3. Input the correct integer for the number of threads/cores (e.g. 8).
+3. Input the number of threads/cores (e.g., 8).
-4. input the correct integer for the number of samples/generations kept for MCMCTree (e.g. 10000, 20000).
+4. Default burnin and sample frequency (sampfreq) are set as 50000 and 5 in this script.
+Please input the number of samples/generations kept for MCMCTree, 10000~20000 could be enough for most cases), e.g., 20000.
-5.
+5. Input the name of input directory containing all alignments, e.g., /PATH/alignments.
+6. Input the partition file 'XXXbest_model.nex' (with its path) generated by IQ-TREE, e.g., /PATH/test.partition.best_model.nex.

 ## Contact